Institute of Marine & Environmental Law (IMEL)

 The Institute was founded in 1983 as the Institute of Marine Law, at the time when South Africa signed the UN Convention on the Law of the Sea.
 During the 1990s environmental law became an increasing component of the Institute’s work, and in 1999 it was re-named the Institute of Marine and Environmental Law to reflect this.
 It is currently housed within the Department of Public Law (Faculty of Law) at the University of Cape Town.
 It is the oldest and largest dedicated grouping of marine and environmental law scholars in Africa.

-The Institute has four permanent academic staff.
-They are Professor Loretta Feris, Ms Michaela Young (Lecturer), Professor Jan Glazewski (Director) and Professor Alexander Paterson.
-Professor Derry Devine, who is a former Director, continues to be a member of the Institute as an Emeritus Professor.
-Dr Jenny Hall and Dr Emma Witbooi are currently Honorary Research Associates of the Institute.
+The Institute has three full-time academic staff.
+They are Professor Jan Glazewski, Professor Alexander Paterson and Ms Amanda Mkhonza (Lecturer).
+Mrs Olivia Rumble joined the Institute as a senior lecturer for two years commencing in January 2018.
+Professor Derry Devine continues to be a member of the Institute as an Emeritus Professor.
+Dr Jenny Hall and Dr Remy Kinna are currently Honorary Research Associates of the Institute.
 The staff of the Institute undertake research and consultancy projects, individually and in partnership, in the fields of international, regional and domestic marine and environmental law.
 The Institute also collaborates in research and teaching with other faculties and departments at the University of Cape Town that specialise in marine and environmental subjects.

-The Institute teaches postgraduate courses for the specialist LLM, MPhil and Diploma qualifications in marine law and environmental law.
+The Institute teaches postgraduate courses for the specialist LLM, MPhil, LLM Professional and Postgraduate Diploma qualifications in marine law and environmental law.
 It also offers environmental law courses in the undergraduate LLB programme and inter-disciplinary courses in environmental law and marine law for postgraduate students from the science departments.

 Visit the IMEL website for more information.